CircuitLord/ReactiveMusic/docs/MAKING_SONGPACKS.md

 # Making Songpacks

+`NOTE: This is all still very early so please forgive missing features/debug tools.`

 Songpacks are constructed as folders with a yaml configuration file and a folder with mp3 music files.

 They're loaded from the `resourcepacks` folder, although they're not actually resource packs and are instead selected from the configuration UI.
 This is purely to make including songpacks easier.